Legal Daytona 500 Betting

 - How long does the Daytona 500 last?
 The Daytona 500 race is 500 miles long and takes about 3.5 hours to complete.

-- How much are Daytona 500 tickets 2022?
-Daytona 500 tickets this year start at $99 and cost into the several thousands of dollars depending on the package you choose.
-(2023 Daytona 500 tickets will be on sale soon if you’d like to plan ahead for next year.)
+- How much are Daytona 500 tickets in 2023?
+Daytona 500 tickets this year start at $99 up to several thousand dollars depending on the package you choose.
+It is best to purchase Daytona 500 tickets as far in advance as possible.

 What Is The Daytona 500? – A Brief Daytona 500 History

 The Daytona 500 is the preeminent American motorsports event on the annual calendar.
 It’s essentially the NASCAR Super Bowl, which is why it’s frequently referred to as the “Super Bowl of Stock Car Racing.”